 All undergraduates in the School of English Literature, Language and Linguistics can elect to study abroad for one semester, typically the second semester of year two or the first semester of year three.
-Currently SELLL has links with the following institutions in Europe; Agder University, Kristiansand, Norway; Bergen University, Norway; University of Gdansk, Poland; University of Leiden, Netherlands; Peter Pazmany CU, Budapest, Hungary; University Ghent, Belgium.
-And with the following universities in North America; Dalhousie, Canada; University of New Brunswick, Canada.
+Currently SELLL has links with institutions in Europe and with universities in North America.

-SELLL students can also take advantage of university and Faculty-led programmes (including exchanges with universities in Canada (McGill, Waterloo) and the University of Adelaide in Australia.
+SELLL students can also take advantage of University and Faculty-led programmes (including exchanges with universities in Canada and Australia).